Mike Morgan (baseball): "The Nomad"

 Morgan was nearly dealt along with Oscar Gamble and Bob Watson from the Yankees to the Texas Rangers for Al Oliver prior to the 1982 regular season, but the transaction was squashed by Gamble whose contract had a list of eight teams to which he can be traded which did not include the Rangers.
 He pitched the entire 1982 season for the Yankees, pitching in 30 games with 23 starts.
-On December 9, Morgan was traded again, this time to the Toronto Blue Jays (along with outfielder/first baseman Dave Collins and future all star first baseman Fred McGriff) for minor league third baseman Tom Dodd and reliever Dale Murray.
+On December 9, Morgan was traded again, this time to the Toronto Blue Jays (along with outfielder/first baseman Dave Collins and future Hall of Fame first baseman Fred McGriff) for minor league third baseman Tom Dodd and reliever Dale Murray.
 Morgan then split time between Toronto and AAA Syracuse in 1983 before spending the entire 1984 season at Syracuse.
 In December 1984, Morgan was taken off the Blue Jays' 40-man roster and was subsequently chosen by the Seattle Mariners in the Rule 5 draft.
-After losing much of 1985 to arm trouble, Morgan spent most of the next three seasons pitching for Seattle and compiling similar numbers to his career average, going 24-35 with a 4.53 over 429 innings with 216 strikeouts and 144 walks.
+After losing much of 1985 to arm trouble, Morgan spent most of the next three seasons pitching for Seattle and compiling similar numbers to his career average, going 24–35 with a 4.53 over 429 innings with 216 strikeouts and 144 walks.
 In a hint of later career success, Morgan collected his first career save in 1986.
 Although showing himself to be a solidly average starting pitcher, he would continue to struggle with his control, annually putting up dismal strikeouts-to-walk ratios, and failing to show the promise that made him a first round selection.
 Morgan was acquired by the Baltimore Orioles from the Mariners for Ken Dixon at the Winter Meetings on December 9, 1987.
 He split the 1988 season between Baltimore and AAA Rochester.
 That year he was recognized for his humanitarian work by winning the Little League's Junior Cy Young Award.